Harvesting BAT-GUANO with NITRATES (Non-Imaging Transient Reconstruction And TEmporal Search): Detecting and localizing the faintest GRBs with a likelihood framework: Building the Responses

 \subsection{Precomputed DRMs}

 Now with the depth distributions and $\mu \tau$ values on hand the precalculated part of the DRMs can finally be calculated.
 For the line responses the DRM is calculated in a very similar way to what is done in the ftool \textit{batdrmgen}.
-For a single 1D depth distribution we want to find how $A_{\rm eff}$ is split between the energy bins, $R_j$ from equation \ref{DRMrow}.
-We do this by going though each depth bin to find the $A_{\rm eff}$ and the `effective energy', $E_{\rm eff}$ in that depth bin and adding the $A_{\rm eff}$ to the energy bin for $E_{\rm eff}$.
-The depth bin's $A_{\rm eff}$ and $E_{\rm eff}$ is given by,
+For a single 1D depth distribution we want to find how effective area is split between the energy bins, $R_j$ from equation \ref{DRMrow}.
+We do this by going though each depth bin to find the effective area and the `effective energy', $E_{\rm eff}$ in that depth bin and adding the effective area to the energy bin for $E_{\rm eff}$.
+The depth bin's effective area and $E_{\rm eff}$ is given by,

-where $E_{dep}$ would be the line energy, $\Delta$z is the height of the depth bin, $A_{gain}$ is a near unity adjustment factor from calibration, and $max[\eta]$ is the maximum possible value of $\eta$ for the $\mu \tau$ values being used.
-The summed $A_{\rm eff}$ for each energy bin is then convolved with a Gaussian to take into account the measurement resolution, where the energy-dependent $\sigma$ value was found during calibration.
+where $E_{dep}$ is the line energy, $\Delta$z is the height of the depth bin, $A_{gain}$ is a near unity adjustment factor from calibration, and $max[\eta]$ is the maximum possible value of $\eta$ for the $\mu \tau$ values being used.
+The summed effective area for each energy bin is then convolved with a Gaussian to take into account the measurement resolution, where the energy-dependent $\sigma$ value was found during calibration.
 This gives us $R_j$ for a specific set of $\mu \tau_e$ and $\mu \tau_h$, so this is done for each set given in the CALDB table and the weighted average is taken using the listed fractions as the weights.

 For the continuum responses the process is very similar.
 For a single 2D depth distribution an array of $E_{dep}$ values are chosen going from 10 keV to just below $E_\gamma$, with spacing $\Delta E_{dep}$.
 At each $E_{dep}$ value the 1D depth distribution is found by doing a linear interpolation of the $\frac{dA_{\rm eff}}{dzdE_{dep}}$ values at the adjacent $E_{dep}$ bins and multiplying it by $\Delta E_{dep}$.
 The same process to find $R_j$ for the line responses is then used to find $R_j$ for each of these $E_{dep}$ values.
 Then, the $R_j$'s are summed together.